-This deck was built in 2013 and has been punished with cold snowy winters and hot sticky, wet summers.
-But to this day, it looks fantastic still and the footings have not budged an inch.
+This deck was built in 2013 and has endured many cold snowy winters and hot sticky, wet summers.
+But to this day, it still looks fantastic, and the footings have not budged an inch.

-He is also a gifted mechanic who has been building cars and drag racers from the ground up since he was fifteen years old.
+Brain is quite the accomplished mechanic.
+He has been building race cars from the ground up since he was fifteen years old!

-He just wanted to have a nice attractive and solid deck to compliment his above ground pool and he wanted to do it on his own so save a few dollars.
+Brian just wanted to have a nice attractive, solid deck to compliment their above ground pool and he wanted to do it on his own in order to save a few dollars.

-But just as importantly, he wanted to know that the deck would stand the test of time and be stable around the pool.
-That is exactly what he got.
+But just as importantly, Brain wanted to know that the deck would stand the test of time and be stable around the pool.
+And, that is exactly what he got.

-Plus he didn't break his back digging holes and he avoided the cost and mess of using cement.
-And best of all it took less than an hour to have all six in the ground and ready to build.
+A big bonus was that Brian didn't need to break his back digging holes and he avoided the cost and mess of using cement.
+And best of all it took less than an hour to have all six footings in the ground and he was ready to build.

 Floor decks are supposed to support 50 psf.
 So a 6'x6' tributary area above each footing times 50 psf equals 1800 psf per footing.
 That matches up nicely with the average soil bearing capacity of 1800 psf.

-Brian did a really nice job of preparing this job site.
-He removed the sod and two inches of loose soil and made sure that was no organic debris that will eventually rot.
+Brian did a really nice job of preparing his job site.
+He removed the sod and two inches of loose soil and made sure that there was no organic debris that would eventually rot.

-He laid out landscaping fabric, put down three inches of ½" or smaller crushed stone and also installed a concrete block perimeter.
-This made for a really clean look.
+He laid out landscaping fabric, put down three inches of ½" or smaller crushed stone to protect against erosion caused by heavy rain, and he also installed a concrete block perimeter.
+Which made for a really clean look.

-This is a bit more important for an above ground pool deck because the support structure is almost always visible unless you plan to install a lattice skirt around the deck.
+This last step is a bit more important for an above ground pool deck because the support structure is almost always visible unless you plan to install a lattice skirt around the deck.

 Free standing decks will require bracing between posts and from posts to beams.
 This eliminates any sway and creates a finished structure that is rock solid.